 - The CPC you actually pay is set by auction.
 Raising your quality score lowers actual CPC more readily than raising your max CPC (bid).

-- Judge CPC together with CVR and revenue.
+- Cheaper CPC is not always better.
 A flood of cheap clicks does not increase revenue unless they convert.

-Whether a CPC is good or bad is decided not by an industry benchmark's absolute value, but by your own post-click CVR and revenue (RPS).
-Identifying ad traffic with UTM and measuring "the revenue-generating CPC" by channel is the starting point for scaling your ad budget.
+Whether a CPC is good or bad is decided not by an industry benchmark's absolute value, but by your own post-click revenue efficiency (RPS, AOV, CVR).
+Lower the cost per click, and keep yourself able to compare "which channel to scale" by per-channel revenue efficiency — that is how you run your ad budget without waste.

 See which ads actually drive revenue, at a glance